 Wedding Dash is a strategy management game, created by PlayFirst.
-In Wedding Dash, you rush around delivering food to guests and keep everything running smoothly.
+In Wedding Dash, players rush around delivering food to guests and keep everything running smoothly.
 Being a spin-off of the Diner Dash series, the main character of the Diner Dash series, Flo, makes quite a few appearances in Wedding Dash.
-She'll even show up to some weddings to help out, which is great integration for people who have played the Diner Dash games.
+She'll even show up to some weddings to help out.

 There are five layers of levels in Wedding Dash.
-These levels are displayed in cake form before you choose to start on weddings.
+These levels are displayed in cake form before players choose to start on weddings.
 For example, there are twelve levels in the first layer of the cake.
-Then you move on to a new location and more of everything will be presented.
+Then players move on to a new location and more of everything will be presented.
 More guests, more disasters and more extras.

-At the beginning of each wedding, you read a note from the bride and groom, hinting what sort of food, flowers, honeymoon spots, as well as other things, they want for their wedding.
-It's not essential that you get it right, it's basically some easy starter cash before each reception.
-Some of the goals are really high, and difficult to achieve, so anything helps.
+At the beginning of each wedding, players read a note from the bride and groom, hinting what sort of food, flowers, honeymoon spots, as well as other things, they want for their wedding.
+It's not essential to get correct, it's basically some easy starter cash before each reception.

-The reception is where you actually play the game.
-You must seat the guests, take their gifts to the newlyweds and as well as feed them appetizers, a main dish, and finally cake.
-And you must do it all while taking care of any mishaps that may occur, and comply with where the guests want to sit.
-Of course there's a money goal you have to achieve before moving on to the next level.
+The reception is where players actually play the game.
+Players must seat the guests, take their gifts to the newlyweds and as well as feed them appetizers, a main dish, and finally cake.
+This must all be done while taking care of any mishaps that may occur, and comply with where the guests want to sit.
+A money goal must be achieved before moving on to the next level.
 There's also an expert goal that can be achieved.

-If you do things multiple times in a row, you create a chain.
-For example, if you place three guests in a row, each time after the first, more money is maid than usual.
+If players do things multiple times in a row, a chain is created.
+For example, if players place three guests in a row, each time after the first, more money is maid than usual.
 The first guest might give twenty, the second forty and the fifth sixty.
-This applies to everything you do, as long as it's the same action.
-If you place two guests, then take their gifts, then place two more, it won't start from the previous placing, it will reset.
+This applies to everything, as long as it's the same action.
+If players place two guests, then take their gifts, then place two more, it won't start from the previous placing, it will reset.

 Each guest has a different personality.
-There are only so many though, and you will often end up with many of the same guest at once.
+There are only so many though, and players will often end up with many of the same guest at once.
 Some guests are more patient than others.
 Some are more charismatic.
-You will be told about each guest before they're introduced at the start of the reception.
-So if there is a new guest type, Quinn will mention them, so you know what they're like before you seat them.
+Players will be told about each guest before they're introduced at the start of the reception.
+So if there is a new guest type, Quinn will mention them, so players know what they're like before they are seated.

 Every guest will have a thought bubble over their head when they enter the reception.
-This will tell you where they want, or do not want to go.
-Pay attention to this if you want the seating bonus.
+This will tell players where they want, or do not want to go.
+If dealt with effectively, players will be awarded a seating bonus.